GIP hero image

 Does Income Protection cover pre-existing conditions?

 Pre-existing conditions are anything someone has in their medical history before an Income Protection policy begins covering them.
-Coverage of pre-existing conditions differs between Group Income Protection and individual Income Protection.
+Coverage of pre-existing conditions differs between GIP and IIP.

-For GIP, most covered employees won’t need medical underwriting unless their insured benefit is above a threshold called the free cover level.
-The free cover level is the maximum amount of cover an insurer will offer a person before they require a medical underwriting assessment, which looks at their health and lifestyle.
+For GIP, most covered employees won’t need to be medically underwritten unless their insured benefit is above a threshold called the non-medical limit or free cover limit.
+The non-medical limit/free cover limit is the maximum amount of cover an insurer will provide a person before they require a medical assessment, which looks at their health and lifestyle.

-The free cover level means that Group Income Protection typically pays a benefit up to this threshold for almost any illness/injury someone might suffer.
-As the individual has not needed to go through medical underwriting, this is usually true even if it’s a condition they person has suffered before.
-However, GIP may have exclusions on pre-existing conditions for the proportion of the benefit over the free cover level.
+The free cover limit means that Group Income Protection typically provides cover up to this threshold for almost any illness/injury someone might suffer.
+As most individuals don’t need to go through medical underwriting, this is usually true even if it’s a condition the person has suffered before.
+However, GIP cover may exclude some pre-existing conditions for the proportion of the benefit over the free cover limit.

 Does Income Protection cover redundancy?